Reiki Healing Works: My Story

 When she’s not in healing sessions or creating new tools to help fellow practitioners, you can find Olivia hanging out in Brooklyn with her two dogs, Lucy and Milo, and singing in The Brooklynite Choir and karaoke nights around the city.
 Visit Reiki Healing Works to learn more about Olivia and how you can work with her.

 I knew that I was meant to help people ever since I was a little kid.
 When I was 9 years old, that looked like this:

 Later on, helping people looked more like becoming a nurse or doctor — until I got sick while dissecting the uterus of a pregnant cow in biology class and realized I did NOT want to go through medical school.

 I went to college confused and without declaring a major.
 I loved reading and writing, so I settled on being an English writing and literature major.
-That led to becoming a proofreader and copyeditor, which ultimately led to a 15-year career in digital publishing as a writer, editor, and content strategist.
+That led to becoming a proofreader and copyeditor, which ultimately led to a 15-year career in digital publishing and marketing as a writer, editor, and content strategist.

 I was “successful” by society’s standards.
 I moved up in status and title with each position I took, and I eventually shifted into making six figures doing marketing and content strategy for Fortune 500 companies.
 But that didn’t matter.
 I wasn’t happy with my career.

 I was tired of working to make money for big corporations whose values didn’t align with mine.
 I felt like my soul was hurting.
 I was volunteering here and there, but I just wanted to make a living by helping people and making a positive difference in the world.
 I just still had no idea what that would be.

 Then, I did something that truly changed my life.

 I decided to try Reiki almost as an act of desperation.
 Therapy, meditation, exercise—all of the tools I had used to try and manage anxiety and depression—just weren’t doing the job anymore.
 I needed something else to get through life—something to lift the fog I felt surrounding me.
 And oh, did that fog lift.